|

 Unknown, England, c.
 1830's |

-Two train, 1 minute flying tourbillon w/ pinwheel escapement. |
+Two train, great wheel, 1 minute flying tourbillon with pinwheel escapement. |

-Two train, pinwheel escapement, double great wheel, fusee /
+Two train, double great wheel, pinwheel escapement, fusee /

 Unknown, probably from England. c.